jakexia72/learningiOS/LearningUIKit/README.md

 * for each landmark in landmarkData, show a new row
 * the list has the ability to scroll without the need to embed in something like a scroll view

 The previous example shows the the use of passing an identifiable array of data into the list directly but that is not the correct way to do it for dynamically shown data or for data shown with mixed views.
-It instead should be done like such:
+It instead should be done with a `forEach` like such:

 ```

 List{
      ForEach(landmarkData){ landmark in
         if !self.showFavoritesOnly || landmark.isFavorite {
             NavigationLink(destination: LandmarkDetail(landmark: landmark)) {
                 LandmarkRow(landmark: landmark)
                         }
                     }
                 }
             }